Tympanoplasty

 • Congenital middle ear anomalies or recurrent hearing impairment post-surgery

-Surgical indications should be assessed by an ENT specialist after otoscopy, audiometry, and imaging evaluations.
+The indication for surgery should be determined by an ENT specialist after otoscopy, audiometry, and imaging assessments.

 Usage and Dosage

 The procedure is usually performed under general anesthesia, lasting approximately 1-3 hours.
-The surgeon accesses the middle ear through the ear canal or postauricular incision, following these steps:
+The surgeon accesses the middle ear via the ear canal or postauricular incision, performing the following steps in sequence:

-• Remove diseased tissue and cholesteatoma to prevent infection spread
+• Removing diseased tissue and cholesteatoma to prevent infection spread

-• Use autologous tissue (such as postauricular skin, fascia) or synthetic materials to repair the tympanic membrane
+• Reconstructing the tympanic membrane using autologous tissue (such as postauricular skin or fascia) or synthetic materials

-• If ossicular damage exists, reconstruct the ossicular chain, possibly using autologous ossicles or titanium prostheses
+• If ossicular damage exists, reconstructing the ossicular chain, possibly using autologous ossicles or titanium prostheses

 Postoperative care includes regular cleaning and audiometric follow-up.